Audit: Millions in COVID purchases by Oklahoma health officials yet to be received

 OKLAHOMA CITY — An investigative audit released Wednesday found significant problems with how the state purchased items during the COVID-19 pandemic.

-Prepayments were made in violation of the Oklahoma Constitution, according to the investigative audit by State Auditor and Inspector Cindy Byrd covering the period of September 2019 through February 2021.
+Prepayments were made in violation of the Oklahoma Constitution, according to State Auditor and Inspector Cindy Byrd's investigative audit covering the period of September 2019 through February 2021.

 The Oklahoma State Department of Health “did not have a comprehensive emergency procurement policy or procedure in place prior to the COVID-19 emergency, greatly increasing the state’s risk for fraud, waste, and loss of funds,” the audit said.